 Scholarly Commons Citation

 Gostin, Lawrence O.; Jacobson, Peter D.; Record, Katherine L.; and Hardcastle, Lorian E., "Restoring Health to Health Reform: Integrating Medicine and Public Health to Advance the Population's Wellbeing" (2011).
 Georgetown Law Faculty Publications and Other Works.
-Paper 609.
+609.